 Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)2.40 Very lowVery high 5

 Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.00 Very lowVery high 5

 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.2.00 Very lowVery high 5

 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.80 Very lowVery high 5

 Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

 Mozambique is exposed to extreme climatic conditions and hazards such as cyclones, storms, and flash floods.
-Drought also occurs, primarily in the southern region.
-The recurrence of these events has had detrimental effects on food security and nutrition.
-The country is also battling a domestic insurgency in its northern province of Cabo Delgado which is rich in liquified gas.
+In addition, the southern region suffers from drought.
+The recurrence of these events has had detrimental effects on food security and nutrition nationwide.
+The country is also battling domestic insurgency in its northern province of Cabo Delgado, which is rich in liquified gas.?

-The northern province of Cabo Delgado has been affected by a suspected Islamist insurgency since October 2017, with violent attacks displacing thousands of people and counter-attacks by the Government leading to human rights abuses.
-The existence of liquified gas in the area makes it a hub for exploration companies and foreign nationals, increasing security concerns in the region.
+Cabo Delgado province has been affected by a suspected Islamist insurgency since October 2017, with violent attacks displacing up to 250,000 people.
+Counter-attacks by the Government have led to human rights abuses.
+The existence of liquified gas in the area makes it a hub for exploration companies and foreign nationals, increasing security concerns in the region.?

 ACAPS' team is daily monitoring the impact of COVID-19.
 Find more information related to the outbreak here.